Ruan191/VisualConsole/README.md

 * dotnet5
 * Newtonsoft.Json

-NOTE: Make sure that the sprite foler and settings.json is in the excuting application directory before running the application
+NOTE: Make sure that the sprite folder and settings.json is in the excuting application directory before running the application